Pluntor/OOP-Todo-List/README.md

 This version includes:
 - creating tasks with deadline date,
 - moving done tasks to done section,
+- deleting unnecessary tasks (both from todo and done section)
 - filtering and higlighting active tasks,
 - highlighting done tasks that matches phrase written in text input field.